MartinoCappuccino/ScoliosisTeamChallenge/ReadME.md

 Function calculate_deformity:
     Syntax:
-        [pcdeformation_ribs, pcribpairs_centerlines] = calculate_deformity(pc_rib_pairs, pcribs)
+        [pcdeformation_ribs, pcribpairs_centerlines] = calculate_deformity(pc_rib_pairs, pcribs, method, mean_threshold, std_threshold)

     Description:
         N x 2 cells containing corresponding ribs and colors the ribs depending on their deformity

     Input-Arguments:
-        pcrib_pairs: cell array with N times 2 elements where N is the amount of pairs found, rows represent corresponding ribs, each cell contains the pointcloud of one rib
+        pc_rib_pairs: cell array with N times 2 elements where N is the amount of pairs found, rows represent corresponding ribs, each cell contains the pointcloud of one rib
         pcribs: pointcloud object that contains the ribs without the spine
+        method: can be chosen between "distance", "derivative" and "derivative2", specifies what the values which are used for coloring the deformity. "distance" uses only the distance between the ribs after registration. "derivative" uses the absolute value first order derivative of the distances between the ribs, the more different the orientation of the ribs, the higher the derivative will be. "derivative2" uses the absolute value of the second order derivative of the distances after registration.
+A high value will be present if one rib has a fast change in direction (is bent) while the other doesn't.
+        mean_threshold: the expected mean (eg. from data from healthy ribs) of the deformity values (distances or derivatives).
+Everything with a value lower than the mean will be marked as green.
+        std_threshold: the expected standard deviation of the deformatiy values.
+If one standard deviation is reached structures are marked yellow, with two or more standard deviations structures are marked as red.

     Outpur-Arguments:
         pcdeformation_ribs: colored pointcloud containing the ribs, colors reflect the rib deformation
-        pcindividual_ribs_centerlines:  colored pointcloud containing the centerlines of ribs, colors reflect the rib deformation
+        pcribpairs_centerlines: N x 2 cell (each row corresponds to one ribpair) of colored pointclouds containing the centerlines of ribs, colors reflect the rib deformation